denistsoi/franklinchen.github.io/source/_posts/2013-01-15-how-the-best-player-won-the-last-pittsburgh-chess-club-tuesday-night-tournament.markdown

 ---
 {% img /chess/wallnau-dean-2012-12-18_files/diag3FED460061DDF9D4.gif Final position in scores %}

 One month ago, I reported on my [sixth and final game in a Pittsburgh Chess Club Tuesday night tournament](/blog/2012/12/18/round-6-of-pittsburgh-chess-club-tournament-playing-pragmatically/).
-A lot of things came up after the end of that tournament that led me to not finish this report on how the critical final game went between my two opponents, Kurt and Ed, who had won their games against me in the [fifth](/blog/2012/12/11/round-5-of-pittsburgh-chess-club-tournament-psychology-of-losing-another-won-game/) and [fourth](/blog/2012/12/04/round-4-of-pittsburgh-chess-club-tournament-the-agony-of-losing-a-won-game-against-the-difficult-opponent/) rounds, respectively.
+A lot of things came up after the end of that tournament that led me to not finish this report on how the critical final game went between my two opponents, Kurt Wallnau and Ed Dean, who had won their games against me in the [fifth](/blog/2012/12/11/round-5-of-pittsburgh-chess-club-tournament-psychology-of-losing-another-won-game/) and [fourth](/blog/2012/12/04/round-4-of-pittsburgh-chess-club-tournament-the-agony-of-losing-a-won-game-against-the-difficult-opponent/) rounds, respectively.

 Here's my report on who won and on practical psychology and style in chess, and of course, what the definition of "best chess player" should be.